Danvictorgithub/Tail-Compo/README.md

 # tailchro

-Open-sourced Tailwind components with Tailwind Generator powered by Gemini API with Next and NestJS(Express)
+Open-sourced Tailwind components with Tailwind Generator powered by Gemini API with NextJS and NestJS(Express)